 Midway down the Keys is Marathon Key, and if you are headed to Key West, you are half way there.
 At its southernmost point is the 7 Mile Bridge.
 It is approximately 7 miles long.
 That worked out pretty good.
 But before you go 7 miles, you might want to stop at the Sunset Grille and Raw Bar.
 It is one very large tiki hut that houses a restaurant and a bar, both with a great view of the 7 mile bridge.
 There is music every night in season and has a giant outdoor TV screen when Sunday night football is on the air.
 And they have a swimming pool.

 The Sunset Grille is on the Atlantic side of the Island just north of the 7 mile the bridge.
 If you are traveling from the north, don't miss it!
 Turning around won't happen for, yes, you guessed it, 7 miles.
-Burdines Waterfront Chikitiki, Porky's Bayside, and Salty's Waterfront Grill are all located on Marathon Key.
+Burdines Waterfront Chikitiki and Porky's Bayside, are located on Marathon Key.
 Burdines Waterfront Chikitiki is at the end of 15th Street.
 This old style Florida beach bar serves up fish any way you want it.